rwblake/TrackTracker/README.md

 JHipster v7.9.4 maintenance is installed using NPM:
 `npm install -g jhipster/generator-jhipster#v7.x_maintenance`

-### Setting up the dev database in IntelliJ IDEA
+### Information about databases in project

 There are two databases used in the project: one for production (PostgreSQL), and one for development (H2).

-You can set up the H2 dev database in your IDE.
+You could attempt to set up the H2 dev or PostgreSQL databases in your IDE, although this sometimes causes issues with running the code.

+If you do wish to (not suggested):

-The details required for creating a new data source in IntelliJ IDEA are given in `src/main/resources/config/application-dev.yml`.
+- The details required for creating a new data source in IntelliJ IDEA are given in `src/main/resources/config/application-dev.yml`.

-It is currently (since last checked):
+- It is currently (since last checked):

 ```yml
 datasource: